geerlingguy/ansible-role-supervisor/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    # This variable is not provided by default, to get the latest version.
-    # supervisor_version: '3.3.1'
+    supervisor_version: latest

-Install a specific version of Supervisor by setting this variable.
+Install a specific version of Supervisor by setting it here.
 See [available Supervisor versions](https://pypi.python.org/pypi/supervisor) on Pypi.

     supervisor_started: true
     supervisor_enabled: true